This is a wiki and work-in-progress. Do not share please.

 We will consider individuals who demonstrate an interest in Wellbeing in Europe; who are empathetic, curious and able to engage people from different walks of life in an authentic, constructive and respectful discussion about important topics.

-Most important, the connector is willing to collaborate with others and use online tools such as video chats for communication, engagement, documentation of work.
+Most important, the connector is willing to collaborate with an international team and use online tools such as video chats for communication, engagement, documentation of work.

 What happens if I am selected?